Directive on Payments

 • 4.3.1.2Remittance of monies garnished to the Courts and the provincial and territorial maintenance enforcement programs.

-• 4.4.1Ensuring that management practices and internal controls are in place for accurate and timely settlement and payment of claims against the Crown and ex gratia payments, including the standard in Appendix A.
+• 4.4The CFO is responsible for ensuring that management practices and internal controls are in place for accurate and timely settlement and payment including the standard in Appendix A for the following:

 Payments to Crown corporations: drawdowns from appropriations